pdx-cs-sound/course-notes/04-filters/01-filter-design.md

 * Inversion: Negate all coefficients and add 1 to the "center" coefficient — this flips the spectrum, so high-pass

-* Reversal: Reverse the order of coefficients — this reverses the spectrum, so high-pass

 * Superposition: Average the coefficients of two equal-length filters — this gives a spectrum that is the product of the filters.
-If one is low-pass and the other high-pass, this is band-notch.
-We can then invert to get bandpass.
+With overlapping low-pass and high-pass we can get bandpass.
+With non-overlapping low-pass and high-pass we can get band-stop.

 ## Convolution